WyvernCoder/BrightendFramework/README.md

 # BrightendFramework

 A unity framework based on SpringBoot backend and Addressable + HybridCLR hot updates.
 Some features may not be very comprehensive, but this is a good start.
+Part of the code is only for learning purposes and is not suitable for actual deployment.

 # Unity Path Defines and Utility Describe

 Assets
 ├─AddressableAssetsData
 │  ...